Oceane/voiceRecognision/README.md

 **Member #2:** Kenneth Chang

-#BEFORE YOU RUN ANYTHING!
-Please pull out the FastFourierTransformExemple directory OUT OF THIS DIRECTORY.
+###BEFORE YOU RUN ANYTHING!
+Please pull out the FastFourierTransformExemple directory OUT OF THE DOWNLOADED DIRECTORY.
 Place it wherever you want.
 THEN open it with Android Studio by creating a new project.

 ## Setup Instructions